Cargo plane flying over shipping containers

 What is the de minimis exemption for customs duties?

-Roughly 100 countries/territories have de minimis thresholds, but the U.S. threshold is (or historically has been) by far the most generous.
+Roughly 100 countries/territories have de minimis thresholds, but the U.S. threshold was among the most generous.
 Congress raised the de minimis threshold from $200 to $800 (per person per day) in March 2016.
-The $800 value is based on the aggregate fair retail value in the country of shipment.
+The $800 value was based on the aggregate fair retail value in the country of shipment.

 Trump ends de minimis